surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Ability for Multiple Layouts

 Bi+ allows you to add multiple report layouts.
-Depending on the requirement, Select the suitable Layout from given options available.
-At the same time you can add or delete the reports from the selected layout.
+Depending on the requirement, Select the suitable Layout from given options available and it is provided with ability to add,edit and delete the reports layout.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/c9d6b6e9be883a4df0c62c47c8623392dc4e9e10/images/multiple_layout.png)